gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ## Separable Convolutions Layer

+Separable convolutions, also known as depthwise separable convolutions, comprise of a convolution performed over each channel of an input layer and followed by a 1x1 convolution that takes the output channels from the previous step and then combines them into an output layer.
+The reduction in the parameters make separable convolutions quite efficient with improved runtime performance and are also, as a result, useful for mobile applications.
+They also have the added benefit of reducing overfitting to an extent, because of the fewer parameters.

-Separable convolution layers with same padding will be used in encoder blocks of the FCN and it includes batch normalization with the ReLU activation function.
+Separable convolution layers with same padding will be used in encoder blocks of the FCN and it includes batch normalization with the ReLU activation function as shown in below code:

 ```python
 def separable_conv2d_batchnorm(input_layer, filters, strides=1):